Microsoft/azure-docs.pt-pt/articles/cognitive-services/text-analytics/includes/verify-sentiment-analysis-container.md

     }
     ```

-1. Substitua a entrada com o seguinte JSON:
+1. Substitua a entrada com o seguinte conteúdo JSON:

     ```json
     {